ballerina-attic/website/README.md

 This repo hosts the sources of the Ballerina website at <http://ballerinalang.org>.

-## How to test?
+## How To Test?

-The website is built as a PHP app but it mostly has client-side HTML content.
+The Website is built as a PHP app but it mostly has Client-Side HTML content.

 You can use the Dockerfile that can be found at repo root folder to test it.
 Follow the below instructions to build and run it.